-Dun & Bradstreet (DNB) Corp. lowered Serbia’s rating to the level of high-risk countries on evidence the economy weakened, the state deficit widened and no progress has been made toward European Union entry.
+Dun & Bradstreet (DNB:US) Corp. lowered Serbia’s rating to the level of high-risk countries on evidence the economy weakened, the state deficit widened and no progress has been made toward European Union entry.

 Slowing growth and increased spending pushed the seven- month fiscal gap to 111.2 billion dinars ($1.25 billion) and raised public debt to 57 percent of economic output, compared with a 45 percent legal cap.
 Dun & Bradstreet, which assesses business risk, moved Serbia from the moderate-risk group, saying it’s not likely the government will make significant spending cuts.